cap-security-cartel/report-generator/source/report.md

 ![Image](https://github.com/user-attachments/assets/9fbc566c-ac12-4549-870f-6be9ee5483c7)

-## Recommendation The `slope0` should only be calculated on the `[fees.optimalRatio, fees.mintKinkRatio]` range to ensure correct shape of the mint fee curve.
+**Recommendation:** The `slope0` should only be calculated on the `[fees.optimalRatio, fees.mintKinkRatio]` range to ensure correct shape of the mint fee curve.
 Similarly, this should also be somewhat true for burns where `slope0` should be calculated on the `[fees.burnKinkRatio, fees.optimalRatio]` range.

 **CAP Labs:** Fixed in PR [130](https://github.com/cap-labs-dev/cap-contracts/pull/130).
 The fix was also applied to the burn side as well.